FonyaBrandone/FonyaBrandone.github.io/index.md

         <h3><a href="https://github.com/FonyaBrandone/MBDA_Research" target='_blank'>Evaluating Health Facility Distribution and Disease Prevalence in Rwanda</a></h3>
         <p><em>*Brandone Fonya, Irene Busah, Michaella Rugumbira, Nchofon Tagha, Emily Aiken</em><br>
         <strong>Accepted for poster presentation at <a href="https://ephconference.eu/app/programme/programme.php?d=displays">European Public Health Conference 2025, under the <i>"Health services and systems research"</i> section</a></strong></p>
-        <p>This paper analyzes health facility distribution in Rwanda relative to disease prevalence (malaria, tuberculosis, HIV) using geospatial mapping and machine learning to propose equitable resource allocation strategies.</p>
+        <p>This paper analyzed health facility distribution in Rwanda relative to disease prevalence (malaria, tuberculosis, HIV) using geospatial mapping and machine learning to propose equitable resource allocation strategies.
+In this paper we showed that allocating healthcare facilities (Hospitals, reseasrch centers, clinics, pharmacies) relative to population distribution and density does not meet the need compared to using disease prevalence.
+We ended up by building and comparing regression models able at predicting healthcare facility needs in various districts of Rwanda, our case study</p>
       </div>
     </div>